facile-it/facile-it.github.io/content/blog/eng/from-0-to-infinite-the-final-keyword.md

 Develop architecture isn't a trivial task, many programmers use inheritance as solution to all problems.

-There are many principles and guidelines to help to develop good design like S.O.L.I.D, design patterns, etc.
+There are many principles and guidelines to help to develop good design like S.O.L.I.D (https://en.wikipedia.org/wiki/SOLID), design patterns, (https://en.wikipedia.org/wiki/Design_pattern) etc.
 But the problem is that these principles are difficult to apply, they almost always lead to writing more code.
 Not always this is possible, not always this is accepted.